fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 ### Data preparation

-Using the Designer's UI, we created multiple data pre-processing steps :
+Using the _Designer_'s UI, we created multiple data pre-processing steps :

 - [Edit Metadata] : columns renaming
 - [Partition and Sample] : data sampling to reduce the dataset size